What Is Conditional Probability?

 - Joint Probability of interest rate being up with revival economy = 0.29

 - = 0.29/0.55

 If the economy has already revived and we want to predict the probability of interest rate being up = 52.7%

 Relevance and Use

 Management decisions are based on future probability.
-Financial and other non-financial decision making that is based on what will happen in the future.
-Prediction of the future is just an estimate, certainty of anything is not sure.
+Financial and other non-financial decision-making that is based on what will happen in the future.
+Prediction of the future is just an estimate; the certainty of anything is not sure.
 Historical data or experience is used to assess future probability.

 If the impact of any one event is dependent on the other event, the conditional probability of each event is calculated with all the possible combinations.